kellya/pygmy/README.rst

-This is a URL shortening service that works like any typical URL shortening service, except that it also allows you to specify a keyword as a URL in addition to the "random" short link
+This is a URL shortening service that works like any typical URL shortening service, except that it also allows you to specify a keyword as a URL in addition to the "random" short link and has the concept of namespaces so that people can create their own custom keywords and not overlap with global ones whose access is more restricted.

 Features
 ========

 * Create a shortend URL from any URL entered
-* Reporting (Hit count is updated, but actual report is planned)
+* Reporting (Total hits, last used, created)
 * Link time tracking (tracks create date and last time it was hit)
 * External Authentication
-* Multi-user (partially implemented)
+* Multi-user
+* Namespaces
+    * Namespaces for keywords (global and user by default, custom ones may be added)
+    * Permissions for namespaces
+* Database abstraction through pugsql (though everything was developed and tested solely on SQLite)

 Methodology
 ===========